Force over Distance: Chapter 43

 Maybe, now, Young’s was too.

-Over the distracting graze of clothing against skin, the hollow sound of Scott’s breathing, the agony in his arms, the feel of his boots closing over his feet and the air flowing over his face, Young narrowed down on what was most important.
+Over the distracting graze of clothing against skin, the hollow sound of Scott’s breathing, the agony in his arms, the feel of his boots closing over his feet and the air flowing over his face, Young narrowed in on what was most important.

 Scott froze, listening.